 The high impact resistance of polycarbonate ultimately makes it more reliable than many other roofing materials.
 It’s unlikely to break during transport or installation, which will not only help ensure that the building is constructed according to schedule, it will also protect construction workers and result in fewer injuries.
 Once the building is finished being constructed, polycarbonate roofing panels will also provide exceptional safety to the people inside, especially when compared to materials like glass which shatter in a dangerous, dramatic fashion.
 This is part of the reason why polycarbonate panels are becoming more commonly utilized as skylights!

 Polycarbonate is also exceptionally receptive to UV resistant coatings, meaning that constant sun exposure won’t cause the material to discolor, crack, chalk, or otherwise become weaker.
-This contributes of polycarbonate roof panels being exceptionally long lasting.
+This contributes to polycarbonate roof panels being exceptionally long-lasting.
 Although polycarbonate has only been used as a roofing material for about twenty years, many of the original buildings that used polycarbonate roofing are still enjoying its durability today.

 Polycarbonate Roofing Panels Are Versatile